tttnguyen729/lichessRatingParser/README.md

 This program allows users to continuously enter Lichess usernames and see their chess ratings.

 Now, I can quickly look at many players' ratings without even touching the mouse.

+# Future Improvements
+I plan to make it possible to input a list of usernames to make looking up ratings even more efficient.